 Therefore, segments must be measurable.
 At the same time market segmentation makes sense when it can generate enough profit from your marketing effort.

-Imagine the case in which market segments might be comprised of a small group of people with a low spending availability.
+Imagine the case in which market segments might be comprised of a small group of people with low spending availability.
 Your marketing effort would be wasted.

 Also, you need to make sure to target a group of people with characteristics that will last in time.